 Conclusion

 It is a common practice among inventors to file a design patent application to protect the appearance of their invention.
 Although an applicant tries to submit a flawless application, sometimes errors creep in.
-This in turn leads to rejection of the application followed by the issuance of an OA.
+This in turn leads to the rejection of the application, followed by the issuance of an OA.
 It is imperative to submit a timely reply to the OA to continue the prosecution of the patent application.
-PatSketch’s Office Action Solutions help the clients to overcome objections or rejections raised by a patent examiner.
+PatSketch’s Office Action Solutions help clients overcome objections or rejections raised by a patent examiner.
 Our team has substantial experience in responding to such objections or rejections.
-Click here to know more about this service.